I2S9/practice-c/README.md

 # practice-c

-Part of my daily plan for studying C.
+Part of my daily plan for studying C and resolve leetcode problems.

-Important
+### Important

 This code may be terrible and buggy.
 Use at your own risk.